Vivekhaz/site_personal/projects.md

 #### [Assorted Introductory Coursework](/projects/intro)

 A quick tour of various medium-length programming assignments in Python and Java.
-Examples include an implementation of Huffman Encoding, A networked document system, a IRC like chatroom using UDP, and an public key encryption.
+Examples include an implementation of Huffman Encoding, A networked document system, a IRC like chatroom using UDP, and an implementation public key encryption.